A new report by the UN nuclear watchdog shows that diplomacy, if done right, could deter Iran from developing a nuclear weapons program

 Given the short-term ineffectiveness of punitive measures and long-term consequences of military action, diplomacy remains the most viable means in resolving the Iranian nuclear impasse.
 This new report provides a good opening and a valuable bargaining chip, should major powers decide to use it.

-Ali Vaez is a fellow for science and technology and the director of the Iran Project at the Federation of American Scientists.
+Ali Vaez is the director of the Iran project at the International Crisis Group.